jonathan-gartland/practice-pages/README.md

 ### Why this app though?

-It was an easy task to implement, and I wanted to learn React.
+It was an easy task to implement using [mpn-lookup](https://github.com/jonathan-gartland/mpn-lookup), and I wanted to learn React.
 It seemed like relatively simple way to do so.